Skanke (noble family)

-Skanke is a Norwegian surname, and a former noble family.
+The Skanke family is a former Norwegian noble family.

 Connection with the Isle of Man

 According to the Skanke Family Association in Norway (Skanke-foreningen i Norge), the family can trace its roots to Jemtland in the 14th century with a high degree of certainty, and with less certainty to the Isle of Man before that.
 The association's shield depicts a blue-armored leg (or shank), spurred in gold, on a field of white.